 Saint Stephen Protomartyr

-Author: Giuseppe Gesualdo Russo (Barcellona Pozzo di Gotto (?), documented between 1770 and 1805) attr.
+Author: Giuseppe Gesualdo Russo (Barcelona Pozzo di Gotto (?), documented between 1770 and 1805) attr.

 Material: Oil on canvas

-Dimensions: 105x75 cm
+Dimensions: cm 105×75

-Location: Milazzo, Cathedral of Santo Stefano Protomartire
+Location: Milazzo, cathedral of Santo Stefano Protomartire

-Painters, such as Russo, took advantage of the circulation of sketches and cartoons by well-known Neapolitan and Roman masters, such as Conca and De Matteis, variously reused, often lapsing into a sort of sweetish repetitiveness "like a reassuring sermon repeated from church to church to the ranks of the devout, who recognise themselves and feel reassured by it".
-Influencing this imitative immobility was the ancient custom of Sicilian sacred patronage to request works similar to those already appearing in rival churches or confraternities, in a sort of devotional competition.
-Having both worked as restorers, we know that Russo was also a collaborator of Domenico Giordano, who is remembered as the restorer of frescoes by Filocamo and Paladino and known for the fresco in the church of the Madonna del Rosario in Milazzo, and for the entire fresco decoration of the vault of the Dominican church dated 1789.
-Russo also later collaborated with the local painter Lucio Garuffi, Scipione Manni's son-in-law, and it cannot be excluded that the painter also worked as an assistant within his renowned workshop.
-This could explain his consistent participation in the decoration of the main churches in the town and surrounding areas.
-Lastly, it is worth mentioning his certain paintings found in the churches of Barcellona Pozzo di Gotto, Russo's place of origin: a Nativity of Jesus, a St. Louis and a St. Anthony of Padua, and a Madonna of Carmine with Purgatory Souls; thanks to stylistic comparisons, a considerable number of paintings can only be attributed to him.
+Painters, like the Russo, made use of the circulation of sketches and cartoons by well-known Neapolitan and Roman masters, such as,Conca and De Matteis, variously reused, often falling in a kind of sweet repetition “as a repeated reassuring sermon from church to church to the ranks of the devotees, who recognize themselves and feel reassured by them”.
+This imventive immobilism was influenced by the ancient custom of the sacred Sicilian committenza to request works similar to those already appeared in rival churches or confraternities, in a kind of devotional competition.
+Both of them have the same activity as restorers, we know that Russo was also a collaborator of Domenico Giordano, remembered as a restorer of frescoes by Filocamo and Paladino and known for the fresco of the church of Madonna del Rosario in Milazzo, and for the entire fresco decoration of the vault of the Dominican church dated 1789.
+Il Russo also collaborated with the local painter Lucio Garuffi, son-in-law of Scipione Manni and not excluded that the painter worked as a help also within his renowned workshop; This could explain the substantial participation in the decoration of the main churches of the town and its surrounding areas.
+Finally, we must remember his paintings found in the churches of Barcelona Pozzo di Gotto, the place of origin of Russo: a Nativity of Jesus, a St. Louis and a St. Anthony from Padua, and a Madonna del Carmine with purging souls; Thanks to stylistic comparisons a considerable number of paintings can only be attributed to him.

 Buda V., Lanuzza S. (a cura di), Tesori di Milazzo.
 Arte sacra tra Seicento e Settecento., Milazzo 2015